 Weed Out Those Winter Weeds

 If they haven’t already, those pesky winter weeds will start to pop up over the next few months.
 It’s important to treat them as quickly as possible to reduce stress on your lawn.
-However, in order to do so, you need to know what kind of weed it is.
-Below we’ll uncover some of the more common weeds for this time of year.
-Then, we’ll discuss how to get rid of them, or better yet, stop them from appearing in the first place.
+However, to best eradicate winter weeds, you need to know what kind of weed it is.

-The cold extremes of winter can be extremely tough for your lawn.
+The cold extremes of winter can be tough for your lawn.
 As it won’t be getting enough sunlight, it’ll likely go into semi-hibernation.
-This preserves energy but slows growth, leaving weeds an opportunity to sprout.
-With less sunlight, your lawn will struggle to outcompete weeds, repair damage and grow as tightly as usual.
+While some weeds that are more commonly found during Summer also struggle in the winter, winter weeds have adapted to grow and thrive in these harsh conditions.

 But how do those weeds get into your yard in the first place?